 Prajna is the sixth paramita (perfection) of discriminative awareness or insight.
 Profound knowledge, perfect knowledge or wisdom, is not latent or passive intelligence; it’s a penetrative intelligence that provides guidance and vision to the other paramitas.

 How Can We Access the Meaning of Prajna?

 Prajna comes after the first five paramitas.
 The fifth paramita is known as Dhyana and it means meditative stability or mental quietude (chan, Zen, Shamatha, Dhyana).
 This is a very vital state of mind that resides in complete stillness, peace, and can let us perceive clearly without any obscurities.
 Prajna can only be accessed from this state of zen awareness.

 In order to achieve this state of serene knowledge, deep meditation can never be bypassed.

-Bodhisattva is the Sanskrit term for anyone who is motivated by great compassion to attain buddhahood.
-Since Prajna is the sixth paramita when following the bodhisattva path in the Buddhist concept, it is commonly referred as understanding or wisdom that can bring about enlightenment and extinguish afflictions.
+Bodhisattva is the Sanskrit term for anyone who is motivated by great compassion to attain Buddhahood.
+Since Prajna is the sixth paramita when following the bodhisattva path in the Buddhist concept, it is commonly referred to as understanding or wisdom that can bring about enlightenment and extinguish afflictions.

 Explore the Three Prajnas